Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 ## *Production*

 Finally, it further develops a practical graphical interface, which allows users to enter new data in a pleasant way.
-Later, using Streamlit Cloud, we send it to a free server, which allows users to use it.Streamlit is a library that allows you to easily create web applications that deal with working with data.
+Later, using Streamlit Cloud, we send it to a free server, which allows users to use it,streamlit is a library that allows you to easily create web applications that deal with working with data.